 Dr. Shulman may suggest traditional dentures or other restorative dental treatments if your jaw needs additional support.
 He’ll discuss any extra steps, such as tooth extractions, periodontal treatments, or bone grafts to help achieve the best result.
 Together, you’ll create a treatment plan with a timeline of each step.

 Next, our team will take impressions of your mouth to decide on the best placement for the implants.
 Dr. Shulman will then work with a trusted oral surgeon who will place the implant posts in your jawbone.
-After this, you will need to heal for about 3 to 6 months to let the implants bond with your bone.
-During this time, we’ll provide you with a temporary denture.
+After this, you’ll need to heal for about 3 to 6 months to let the implants bond with your bone.
+We’ll provide you with a temporary denture during this time.

 While your implants heal, we’ll work on crafting your custom implant denture.
 This denture will fit perfectly and look like real teeth.
 Before you know it, you will have a new comfortable smile to show off.